Harry and Meghan to visit UK next month for first time since Jubilee

 The Duke and Duchess of Sussex are to visit the UK next month for the first time since returning for the Queen’s Platinum Jubilee.

-Harry and Meghan will also travel to Germany as part of their trip to support “several charities close to their hearts”, their spokesperson said.
+Harry and Meghan will also travel to Germany as part of their trip to support “several charities close to their hearts”, their spokesman said.

 The couple will head to Manchester for the One Young World Summit, an event which brings together young leaders from more than 190 countries, on September 5.